cjratcliff/ml-compiled/docs/normalization.rst

 .. math::

   GN(x) = \gamma \frac{x - \mu_x}{\sqrt{\sigma_x^2 + \epsilon}} + \beta

+Where \gamma and \beta are learned and \epsilon is a small hyperparameter that prevents division by zero.
+Separate \gamma and \beta are learned for each group normalization layer. :math:`\beta` and :math:`\gamma` make sure the model does not lose any representational power from the normalization.

 | **Proposed in**
 | `Group Normalization, Wu and He.
 (2018) <https://arxiv.org/abs/1803.08494>`_